 Skye has been sitting on the BOD of BEC since March of 2012.
 She is a long time environmental and social justice advocate.
 Skye worked for Chico State's AS Recycling Program, providing outreach and education on recycling issues for two years.
 She is heavily committed to community building and has volunteered her time to numerous non-profits in and out of the area.
 Skye has a strong background in organizing, event planning, and non-profit development.

 Luann has been a resident of Chico since 2001.
 She has been involved with BEC as a volunteer and member since 2012.
 She completed her undergraduate studies at CSU, Chico and is now pursuing a Masters Degree in Political Science.
 As an undergrad she was active in campus life including serving as the Associated Students Commissioner of Environmental Affairs, being the assistant for the CSU, Chico Campus Conservation Committee, a member of Sustainable Consultation of Office Practices (SCOOP), intern with Associated Students Sustainability, member of Sustainable Engineering and Environmental Health for Development (SEEHD), and a member of the This Way to Sustainability Conference Planning Committee.
-During her time with BEC she has coordinated the BEC Birthday Gala (2012) and the Environmental Coalition Community Gathering (2013) and assisted with numerous other events and activities.
+During her time with BEC she has coordinated the BEC Birthday Gala (2012) and the Environmental Coalition Community Gathering (2013 & 2014) and is currently Chair of the Events Committee.
 Having experience in environmental outreach and education, and fundraising, she wants to use her passion and knowledge to continue aiding in the growth of the Butte Environmental Council.

 , Advocacy Chair